Jeiwan/uniswapv3-book/content/docs/milestone_6/nft-renderer.md

 }
 ```

-In the `render` function, we'll first render an SVG, then the JSON metadata.
-For the sake of cleaner code, we'll break
+In the `render` function, we'll first render an SVG, then a JSON.
+To keep the code cleaner, we'll break
 down each step into smaller steps.

-We begin with fetching tokens symbols:
+We begin with fetching token symbols:
 ```solidity
 function render(RenderParams memory params) {
     IUniswapV3Pool pool = IUniswapV3Pool(params.pool);